 Now that the potential customer has considered their options and chosen yours as their preferred one, they’ll proceed to make a purchase and become a paying customer.
-The most important part of this process is to ensure that no roadblocks are preventing a purchase and find ways to make it easier for your leads to become customers.
+The most important part of this process is to ensure that no roadblocks are preventing a purchase and to find ways to make it easier for your leads to become customers.

 Expedite the process by offering people an easy opportunity to make a purchase at every step of the customer journey.